 While western climbers are famed for their great feats, Sherpa climbers are some of the best.
 They have a natural ability to weather high-altitude oxygen levels and an almost unnatural ability to climb relatively effortlessly compared to western climbers.
 These are 4 of the world’s greatest Sherpa climbers who are still alive.

 Pemba Gyalje Sherpa

 Gyalje appeared in the documentary film The Summit, alongside Swedish climber Fredrik Sträng and Nordic climber Cecilie Skög, where he recounted the tragic day 11 climbers died on K2 after an avalanche severed the fixed ropes.
-Gyalje was hailed as a hero for attempting to aid hurt climbers and coordinating rescues that day.
-He spent a total of 90 hours in the Death Zone, 70 of which were spent coordinating rescues.
+Gyalje was hailed as a hero for aiding hurt climbers and coordinating rescues the next morning.
+By the end of the disaster, Gyalje had spent a total of 90 hours in the Death Zone, 70 of which were spent coordinating rescues.

 Today, Gyalje guides expeditions to Everest, Ama Dablam and holds training courses.